mtgjson/mtgjson-website/docs/data-models/deck/index.md

 # Deck

-The Deck Data Model describes a complete deck reference of an individual deck.
+The Deck Data Model describes the properties of an individual deck.

 - **Parent file:** [All Decks](/downloads/all-decks/)
 - **Parent property:** `data`